marina8888/chemkin-sensitivity-analysis/README.md

 ## src/spreadsheet/create_graphs.py file:
 Uses matplotlib library to plot sensitivity data as bar charts.
-Sensitivity data must be generated using CHEMKIN postprocessing GUI.
+Sensitivity data must be saved in .csv file using the format CHEMKIN postprocessing tool uses to save data to spreadsheet.

 ### Sample code: